Quick/Nimble/README.md

 - All Call Matchers can be used with `to()` and `toNot()`
 - Easy to implement (especially if already using protocols!)
   - Create a mock that conforms to `CallMatcher`
-  - Paste in two variable declarations with default values to conform to `CallMatcher` Protocol
+  - Paste in one variable declaration with a default value to conform to `CallMatcher` Protocol
   - In every function (the ones that should be recorded) call the `recordCall()` function passing in `__FUNCTION__` for function signature and arguments as an array (when recorded function has arguments)
 - Currently ONLY works in swift
 - Call matchers use the `description` variable from `CustomStringConvertible` protocol to equate arguments